Unveiling the mechanisms of motion of synchro-Shockley dislocations in Laves phases: Introduction

 In Laves phases, point defects such as anti-site atoms and vacancies widely exist in off-stoichiometric compositions and at high temperatures \cite{zhu1999point,stein2021laves}.
 The presence of these point defects has significant effects on the deformation behavior, such as hardness \cite{voss2008composition,takata2016nanoindentation,luo2020composition} and phase transformation kinetics \cite{kumar2004polytypic}.
 A progressive decrease in hardness at B-type-rich off-stoichiometric compositions was reported in nanoindentation experiments on NbCo\textsubscript{2} \cite{voss2008composition,luo2020composition} and NbFe\textsubscript{2} \cite{voss2008composition,takata2016nanoindentation} Laves phases.
 Single-phase NbCr\textsubscript{2} exhibits more rapid synchroshear-induced phase transformation than TiCr\textsubscript{2} and TaCr\textsubscript{2} counterparts, and the transformation is rendered sluggish by the addition of substitutional defects \cite{kumar2004polytypic}.
 These experimental observations were attributed to the interactions between synchro-Shockley dislocations with constitutional and thermal point defects affecting the dislocation mobility \cite{kumar2004polytypic,takata2016nanoindentation}.

 Although existence and the geometry of slip by synchroshear is well established, the atomic-scale mechanisms of motion of synchro-Shockley dislocations on the basal plane in Laves phases are still not well understood.
-Kink propagation and short-range diffusion were proposed as possible mechanisms of dislocation motion in Laves phases in the 1990s \cite{hazzledine1992synchroshear}, however, there has been so far no evidence from experiments and modelling.
+Kink propagation and short-range diffusion were proposed as possible mechanisms of dislocation motion in Laves phases in the 1990s \cite{hazzledine1992synchroshear}, however, there has been so far no evidence from experiments or modelling.
 In addition, the effects of point defects on dislocation motion in Laves phases are yet to be explored.

 In this study, the core structures and energies of synchro-Shockley dislocations in C14 and C15 Laves phases were investigated using atomistic simulations.
 The mechanisms of motion of synchro-Shockley dislocations with and without point defects and corresponding activation energies were determined by identifying transition states on the potential energy surfaces.
 As stacking fault has been confirmed as the dominant defect structure on the basal slip plane in Laves phases instead of perfect dislocation \cite{hazzledine1992synchroshear,chisholm2005dislocations}, the motion of synchro-Shockley dislocations was aligned to the direction of expansion of the stacking fault.
-The stress-dependent activation energy and volume of dislocation motion were investigated and correlated to thermal activation.